 Unless you’re in a profession where it’s obvious that professional indemnity insurance is required, such as lawyers or doctors, it’s easy to assume that you won’t need this cover.
 However, if you provide advice or services as part of your business then chances are that you need indemnity insurance.

-Your professional indemnity insurance will protect you financially against claims of negligence or breach of duty which have occurred as the result of you carrying out your professional duties.
+Your professional indemnity insurance will protect you financially against claims of negligence or breach of duty that have occurred as the result of you carrying out your professional duties.
 Today, we’re looking at some of the main reasons why a third party may make a claim against you.

 1. Breach of contract